-Understanding project goals probably sounds obvious, but this becomes more important especially as new stakeholders enter a project.
-When there’s uncertainty about what we’re doing and why, the purpose of a design engagement can become totally lost.
+Understanding project goals probably sounds obvious, but this becomes more important, especially as new stakeholders enter a project when there’s uncertainty about what we’re doing and why the purpose of a design engagement can become lost.

-Something that works well for us is a conceptual model that can morph through a project.
-Basically, some model that’s understandable enough for anyone to grasp with a little voice-over so it can bridge any information gaps related to goals and scope.
+Something that works well at Grand Studio is a conceptual model that can morph through a project.
+A model that’s understandable enough for anyone to grasp with a little voice-over so it can bridge any information gaps related to goals and scope.

 Goals, scope, and principles might shift (hopefully not too dramatically), but at least you will have this tool in your back pocket to help communicate what they are and why.

 Set time with stakeholders to transfer knowledge and better understand the problem space, identify the questions you still have, and how you plan to answer them.
-You will probably find that your stakeholders will have their own questions that they wish to have answered as well!
+Your stakeholders will likely have questions they wish to have answered as well.

 Maintain an inventory of any lingering questions that you have.
 Over time, you can use these questions to keep a pulse on what you still need to learn.
-Document answers to those questions, along with any follow-up questions you might have.
+Document answers to those questions and any follow-up questions you might have.
 The more questions you can find answers to, the better.

-Uncertainty runs rampant when we have a lack of information (or worse, misinformation), and there is often a vault of knowledge that someone somewhere has is in their heads, or in a document.
+Uncertainty runs rampant when we lack information (or worse, misinformation), and there is often a vault of knowledge that someone somewhere has in their heads or a document.
 Part of a design consultant’s role is facilitating the conversations that need to happen to make that information available.

 Interviews with users, experts, or other stakeholders are great ways to gather information and answer questions.
 In some scenarios, a workshop can be an interactive way to tease out information.
 We’ve also found that some interviewees respond well to an email or survey with a generic list of questions.
-A lot of it depends on whom you are speaking to and the nature of the information you need.
+It depends on whom you are speaking to and the nature of the information you need.

-Invite stakeholders along for the ride when you are seeking out information, and give them space to ask questions of their own.
+Invite stakeholders for the ride when you seek information and give them space to ask questions.
 Giving them space to contribute to the final design of a project can help them feel valued and invested in a solution.
-If stakeholders cannot participate, regular share-out reports are great ways to keep folks informed about who we have spoken with and what we have learned, and how these findings impact our designs.
+If stakeholders cannot participate, regular share-out reports are great ways to keep folks informed about whom we have spoken with, what we have learned, and how these findings impact our designs.

-Communication is the secret sauce that ties all of this together~ too much of it might inhibit your teams ability to make progress, or worse, annoy the heck out of your stakeholders.
-Too little communication might make your stakeholders feel uncomfortable, uncertain, or out of the loop.
+Communication is the secret sauce that ties all this together~ too much of it might inhibit your team’s ability to make progress or annoy your stakeholders.
+More communication might make your stakeholders comfortable, uncertain, or out of the loop.
 Setting expectations and working relationships early on can help facilitate this balance.

-Uncertainty can creep in really fast when there’s a lack of communication, or poor communication.
-No communication at all can be really damaging to a relationship.
-A stakeholder might urgently want to discuss something- perhaps a big change at their organization, a change in requirements, or a new strategic initiative- so opening up space for those conversations is important to making sure everyone is on the same page.
+Uncertainty can creep in fast when there’s a lack of communication or poor communication.
+No communication at all can be damaging to a relationship.
+A stakeholder might urgently want to discuss something- perhaps a significant change at their organization, a change in requirements, or a new strategic initiative- so opening space for those conversations is essential to ensuring everyone is on the same page.

-Stay flexible, and remain transparent about what communication styles are working or not working, and tinker accordingly.
+Stay flexible, remain transparent about what communication styles are working or not, and tinker accordingly.

 How should we deal with change?